Fast Spectrum Estimation of Some Kernel Matrices: Conclusion and future work

-Second, the distribution $\Xi$ provided by Proposition~\ref{prop:distributionexistence} seems to require a lot of trials of forming, finding the eigenvalues of, and then averaging $B$ in order to get a good approximation for the quantiles of $A$.
-In other words, the constant $m$ is high, even if it does not depend explicitly on $n$.
-This seems to be because the probabilities of some of the scalar multiples appear to be quite low in general.
+Second, the distribution $E$ provided by Proposition~\ref{prop:distributionexistence} requires a lot of trials of forming, finding the eigenvalues of, and then averaging $B$ in order to get a good approximation for the quantiles of $A$.
+That is, $m$ may be high, if it does not depend on $n$.
+This is likely because the probabilities of some of the scalar multiples appear to be quite low in general.
 For example, in Example~\ref{ex:samplingdistribution}, we require each coordinate of $\mathbf{x}$ to be multiplied by $\delta=130.90$ with probability $d=1.4709\cdot10^{-6}$.
-Another disadvantage of $\Xi$ from Proposition~\ref{prop:distributionexistence} is that precomputing the relevant values of $\mathbf{z}$ and their probabilities is computationally expensive and becomes infeasible for large $k$.
+Another disadvantage of $E$ from Proposition~\ref{prop:distributionexistence} is that precomputing the relevant values of $z$ and their probabilities is computationally expensive and becomes infeasible for large $k$.
 This distribution, however, is only one distribution that satisfies~\eqref{eq:specialdistrib}.
-We know from \cite{curtofialkow} that there is not even a unique discrete distribution satisfying Equation~\eqref{eq:specialdistrib}; furthermore, there may potentially be continuous distributions satisfying Equation~\eqref{eq:specialdistrib} that are easier to compute with for our purpose.
-Thus, we would like to know if such distributions exist which cause our quantile estimates to converge to their expectation with fewer trials than $\Xi$ requires.
-If we obtain such distributions which require asymptotically fewer than $O(n^2)$ trials, we would be guaranteed to find bounds for the quantiles of the eigenvalues of $A$ in provably subquadratic time.
-Furthermore, the approach of \cite{muscomusco} may allow us solve the moment problem for $\Xi$ approximately and with less computational cost, and then to then find perturbative bounds from a ``true solution" in the Wasserstein-1 distance.
+We know from \cite{curtofialkow} that there is not even a unique discrete distribution satisfying Equation~\eqref{eq:specialdistrib}, for example if we assume that $E$ could take on more distinct values.
+Furthermore, there may be continuous distributions satisfying Equation~\eqref{eq:specialdistrib} that are easier to compute with for our purpose.
+We have only made the simplifying assumption that $E$ is discrete in order to demonstrate the theoretical feasibility of this approach.
+Thus, we would like to know if continuous distributions exist satisfying \eqref{eq:specialdistrib} that allow the quantile estimates to converge to their expectation with fewer trials than $E$ requires.

+Finally, we may sidestep the graph-theoretic difficulties of matrix subsampling altogether by combining the quantile bound results contained in this work with moment information derived from the Stochastic Lanczos Quadrature approach of \cite{chen1,chen2}.
+This direction may allow the {\it a priori} determination of whether or not $A$ has high numerical rank, something that the framework we have outlined does not address.